Basking Ridge, New Jersey Revolutionary War Sites

 Map / Directions to all Basking Ridge Revolutionary War Sites

-The original Presbyterian Church at this spot was a log church built before 1731.
+The original Presbyterian Church at this spot was a log church built circa 1717.
 It was replaced in 1749 by a frame church, which stood here during the time of the Revolutionary War.
-The current structure was built in 1839.
+A company of colonial soldiers drilled on the church grounds in 1775.
+Many men who belonged to the church's congregation fought in the Revolutionary War.
+The 1749 church building was torn down in 1839 and replaced on the same site with the brick structure that still stands here today.
 [1]

-These are the names of the 35 Revolutionary War soldiers known to be buried in the cemetery: [4]
+Thirty-five Revolutionary War soldiers are known to be buried in the cemetery: [2]

 Benjamin Alward